Postcolonialism and International Relations

 - Bevir, M., Daddow, O., Hall, I., 2014.
 Interpreting global security.
 In: Bevir, M., Daddow, O., Hall, I. (eds.)
 Interpreting Global Security.
 London: Routelegde.

-Introducing postcolonial perspectives
+Introducing postcolonial perspectives in social sciences

 - Khalili, Laleh, 2013.
 Time in the Shadows.
 Confinement in Counterinsurgencies, Stanford: Stanford University Press.
 Selection: Introduction, pp. 1-10.